John Bazz: Membership in other bands / musicianship

 Starting around 2000, Bazz has also been a member of the Mike Eldred Trio, another roots-rock band.
 This group, led by guitarist Mike Eldred, became more active from 2010 on.
 A 2017 interview with Eldred noted the solid credibility that came from having Bazz and drummer Brian Fahey in the band; Eldred likened it to driving a Cadillac.

 Bazz also played with the Gene Taylor Blues Band, featuring pianist Gene Taylor, a member of the Blasters in the early '80s.
-That group released a live album called 605 Boogie!!! in 2008.
+That group released a live album called Live!!!
+605 Boogie!!! in 2008.
 The lineup also featured Dave Alvin and Bill Bateman, prompting the San Diego Union-Tribune to ask ahead of a 2010 gig, "When is a performance by three co-founders of The Blasters, plus one longtime member, not a performance by The Blasters?"

 When veteran bluesman Charlie Musselwhite released The Well in 2010, Rolling Stone commented that Musselwhite and his tight band—which included Bazz—set the standard for blues bands everywhere.
 Musselwhite's label, Alligator Records, remarked on the near-telepathic musicianship.

 Bazz has also been part of Marc Ford's backing band, both recording and touring, in Ford's Neptune Blues Club project.
 It started in 2008, with the Marc Ford and the Neptune Blues Club self-titled album.
 In 2016, Ford commented, "There are a lot of years between the four of us playing music, and it’s real rich."